5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 `autopoweroffdelay` | Delay in seconds before the system enters `autopoweroff` mode.

 ### Special Note about `autopoweroff`
+The autopoweroff state is distinct from standard S4 hibernation - while both write a hibernation image, autopoweroff maintains certain chipset functions in a low-power state instead of powering off completely.
+This results in wake times that are slower than `S3` sleep but faster than full `S4` hibernation.
+It seems to be a hybrid state **optimized specifically for EU energy regulations** - using the safety of having a hibernation image but keeping critical chipset components in a deep sleep rather than fully powered down.
 The autopoweroff feature in macOS is designed to work ***only when the system is connected to AC power***!

 **How autopoweroff Works**: